-The wals and gatetower aim to conceal rather than to protect: inside is a whitewashed enclosure around a cheerful garden.
+The walls and gate-tower aim to conceal rather than to protect: inside is a whitewashed enclosure around a cheerful garden.
 The interior of church was repainted in 1858 by Nicolae Grigorescu, the country's foremost painter.
 Also here we'll visit the work atelier of nuns for embroidery, carpets, tricotage and painting Icons!

-Optional - Driving on forest road over the mountain we’ll reach the Sihla Hermitage.
+Optional upon request - Driving on forest road over the mountain we’ll reach the Sihla Hermitage.
 Here is a nice and small wooden church made by only one tree.

 Do you want to spend more days to discovery Bucovina and its surroundings?
 We offer following daily tours: